marklewis01/react-materialui-starter/README.md

-Demo: To help illustrate the project I have published it using GitHub Pages.
-As the app uses React Router, the routes break the app if you manually refresh your page whilst exploring the app.
-If you don't refresh or manually target an endpoint, React Router does work.
-This is just a limitation of GitHub Pages.
-If you know a solution to this, please let me know.
-The link to the project is: https://marklewis01.github.io/react-materialui-starter/
+Demo: To help illustrate the project I have published it on FireBase Hosting: https://material-ui-mobx-starter.firebaseapp.com/

 > This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).